-Endowments to Support St. John’s Parish, School & Cemetary in Perpetuity.
+Endowments to Support St. John’s Parish, School & Cemetery in Perpetuity.

 When the Parish of St. John the Baptist Catholic Church in Savage, Minnesota managed to pay off a $2 million building debt a few years early, parish leadership took the opportunity to shift their gaze to the future and lay the groundwork for coming generations.